netemera/lorawan-application-data-api/netemera-lorawan-application-api-v4.md

 ### Fetch End-Device Activation

-Retrieves the activation for the given device.
+Retrieves the activation for the given end-device.

 #### Request Definition